supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex1_Hunting.md

     | order by count_ desc nulls last
     ```

-1. Scroll down and under *Entity mapping* select:
+1. Scroll down and under *Entity mapping* select: add new entity

     - For the *Entity type* drop-down list select **Host**.
     - For the *Identifier* drop-down list select **HostName**.